-The boys were aged just five and six when their mother died of cervical cancer in 2009, at the age of 27.
+The boys were aged just five and six when Jade Goody’s cancer became terminal in 2009.

 Now, their dad Jeff Brazier has opened up about the special way he includes Jade in the family’s Christmas celebrations, ensuring his boys always remember their mum.

 Jeff, 37, has raised Bobby, 13, and Freddie, 11, on his own, away from the media spotlight.
 The life coach has admitted that Christmas is a particularly challenging time of year, which is why he’s worked hard to find his own way to help the boys deal with their heartache.

 ‘Christmas is the one day of the year when it’s most obvious someone’s missing.
 It had to become less about the presents’, he told the Daily Record.